About Pippa Sweeney Designs

 How did you get into felting?

-In 2010, I had a feeling - like a lot of people do - that I ‘had a book in me’ and I was extremely fortunate to have the opportunity to take a year out to live in Falmouth in the UK and study full time for a Masters degree in Authorial Illustration.
+In 2010, with a love of combining word and illustration and having a feeling that I had a book in me, I was extremely fortunate to have the opportunity to take a year out to study full time for a Masters degree in Authorial Illustration at the University of Falmouth in the UK.
 It was during my studies and whilst searching for an illustrative medium for a children’s book on dyslexia, that I stumbled upon the technique of needle felting.
 This was a massive eureka moment as I had been researching the use of muddled wool as a visual metaphor to express word difficulties for children and suddenly I had found a medium and technique that was a perfect fit with the concept of my book.
 I set about learning how to needle felt and started creating wool characters.
 I also experimented with the use of spun wool to create text and the two worked beautifully together in combination on the pages.
-My book WORDS GET KNOTTED was on its way and went on to be published by Bloomsbury and won an educational award in the UK.
+My book WORDS GET KNOTTED was on its way and went on to be published by A+C Black, an imprint of Bloomsbury and won an educational award in the UK.

 After I returned home to Ireland, my husband and I opened a craft gift shop and it just seemed natural to continue the journey with wool and felting while working on the premises and soon customers were asking if they could buy pieces that I was making – and it continued from there!